- Department Information

 PACE is an innovative program which enables adult working students to make accelerated progress toward a Bachelor of Arts degree with a major in either Human Development or Liberal Studies.
 PACE classes are the same as those taken by students pursuing their degrees through the traditional university format.
-The only difference is the carefully structured course sequence, as well as the flexible method of delivery which may include course materials online.
+The only difference is the carefully structured course sequence which includes only courses in the evening, weekend and/or online, as well as the dedicated academic advising for PACE students.
 The PACE Program is also available at the Cal State East Bay Concord Campus.

 - Hayward Hills Campus

 - Concord Campus

 Graduates in Human Development enjoy a wide variety of professional career opportunities.
 Among these are business, consulting, counseling and social services, probation/corrections, and education.
 The Human Development major is excellent preparation for graduate programs in law, clinical psychology, public administration, and business administration.

 Liberal Studies graduates go on to a broad range of careers and occupations in community services, business, government, early childhood education and the elementary (K-8) teaching profession.
 The Liberal Studies major is also excellent preparation for law school and graduate work in numerous fields such as public administration.

 PACE students are provided with a curriculum roadmap consisting of 12 to 13 units per quarter that allows them to complete their degree in two years.
 All classes are offered evenings, weekends, or online for the convenience of the working adult.
 The Human Development major can be fully completed online.
 PACE students also have access to intensive advising services in AACE, and are eligible to apply for the Bernard Osher Reentry Scholarship.

 Students who come into the program with all entry requirements met, including sufficient transfer units, may complete the B.A. or B.S. in a minimum of seven quarters.